mroberts1/BOOTSTRA.386/manual/index.md

 * Ted Nelson, *Literary Machines* (1981)
 * Ivan Sutherland, *Sketchpad: A Man-Machine Graphical Communication System* (1963)
 * John Walker, *Inside Autodesk* (1989)

+\vspace*{0pt}
+\vfill

+\raggedright
+\tiny

+BOOSTRA/386: A User's Manual is a fictional work licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)}.
+You are free to share and adapt, provided you give appropriate credit.
+See creativecommons.org/licenses/by/4.0